7zeb/2d-space-cadet/README.md

 - 7Zeb (https://7zeb.github.io, https://youtube.com/@7zeb)

 ### Open-Source
-This project is open-source and open to contributers, hey!
+This project is open-source and open to contributors, hey!
 If you can help me out, please do so by making a pull-request, your help is appreciated.
 ![MIT License](https://img.shields.io/badge/License-MIT-green.svg)

 ### Last Updated: July 28, 2025